15 Expats Talk about Health Insurance and Healthcare in Italy

 Are common prescription medications available in Italy?

 "Yes, mostly (not Transderm Scop for motion sickness and not Botox).
-The Rx I do use I get and pay for at local pharmacy...they are a fraction of the U.S. with Ins cost and are packaged (blister packs for everything) differently but virtually identical to US Rx," commented one expat who moved to Italy.
+The Rx I do use I get and pay for at local pharmacy...they are a fraction of the U.S. with Ins cost and are packaged (blister packs for everything) differently but virtually identical to US Rx," said one expat.

 Do you have anything more to add about local medical facilities in Italy?

 "The quality of medical care and medical facilities in Italy is generally considered to be high.
 Italy has a large number of internationally renowned hospitals and is home to world-leading research in the field of medicine.
 Italian doctors and nurses are highly educated and trained, and many medical centers offer comprehensive medical services and treatments.
 Treatment of chronic and common medical conditions is of a particularly high standard.
-In addition, Italian citizens are entitled to free public healthcare through the national health system," remarked one expat living in Italy.
+In addition, Italian citizens are entitled to free public healthcare through the national health system," said one expat.

 As a foreigner living in Italy, will I have access to public healthcare?
 What is it like?